Learning Deep Stochastic Optimal Control Policies using Forward-Backward SDEs: Stochastic Control Problems with Control Constraints

 \section{Stochastic Control Problems with Control Constraints}

 The framework we have considered so far can be suitably modified to accommodate a certain type of control constraints, namely upper and lower bounds $(-u^{\max},u^{\max})$.
 Specifically, each control dimension component satisfies $|u_j(\tilde{x}(t),t)|\leq u^{\max}_j$ for all $j=\{1,\cdots,m\}$.
 Such control constraints are common in mechanical systems, where control forces and/or torques are bounded, and may be readily introduced in our framework via the addition of a ``soft'' constraint, integrated within the cost functional.

-Prior work on constrained trajectory optimization typically dealt with deterministic problems and made use of tools from constrained quadratic programming \cite{tassa2014control} to compute the optimal controls.
-Here we take a different approach that incorporate the control constrains in the HJB equation by defining the appropriate control cost function.
+In recent work, \citet{exarchosL1} showed how box-type control constraints for $L^1$-optimal control problems (also called \textit{minimum fuel} problems), can be incorporated into an \ac{FBSDE} scheme.
+These are in contrast to the more frequently used quadratic control cost ($L^2$ or \textit{minimum energy}) \ac{SOC} problems.
 Indeed, one can replace the cost functional given by (\ref{eqn:cost}) with . where

 $c_j$ are constant weights, $\sig(\cdot)$ denotes the sigmoid (tanh-like) function that saturates at infinity, i.e., $\sig(\pm\infty)=\pm1$, while $\mathrm{v}$ is a dummy variable of integration.
 A suitable example along with its inverse is